 GSK's Mosquirix™ RTS,S/AS01e is a recombinant malaria vaccine with the P. falciparum circumsporozoite protein (CSP) from the pre-erythrocytic stage.
 Mosquirix aims to trigger the immune system to defend against the first stages when the Plasmodium falciparum malaria parasite enters the human host's bloodstream through a mosquito bite and infects liver cells.
 The T-cell epitope of CSP is O-fucosylated in Plasmodium falciparum and Plasmodium vivax, while the RTS,S/AS01e malaria vaccine produced in yeast is not.

 Mosquirix does not provide complete protection against malaria caused by P. falciparum, says the U.S. CDC.
-The malaria vaccine is designed to prevent the parasite from infecting the liver, mature, multiply, re-enter the bloodstream, and infect red blood cells, leading to disease symptoms.
+The malaria vaccine is designed to prevent the parasite from infecting the liver, entering the bloodstream, infecting red blood cells, leading to disease symptoms.
 In addition, because of the vaccine's composition, it also protects against the hepatitis B virus.

 In July 2015, the European Medicines Agency gave a positive regulatory assessment of the RTS,S/AS01e malaria vaccine for 5–17-month-olds.
 EMEA/H/W/002300/001 was last updated on July 31, 2020.